 Forget notions of granny’s old blanket, the electric blanket is having a resurgence.
-But they’re often not cheap, that is until now thanks to the Aldi electric blanket that costs just £17.99.
-We don’t now how they do it folks, we’re just glad they do!
+But they’re often not cheap, that is until now thanks to the Aldi electric blanket that costs just £34.99.

 More choice for your needs: Best electric blankets – our top picks to keep you warm in winter

-We’ve done our research so we know the benefits, costs to run and more importantly…we know what a bargain this Aldi electric blanket really is!
+As you can see we’ve done our research so we know the benefits, costs to run and more importantly…we know what a bargain this Aldi electric blanket is too!

 There’s a question of how much do electric blankets cost to run?
 This all depends on how much you use it of course.
 It can either be kept on all night on a low setting, or used for a short amount of time to heat the bed before you get in.